[Jul 25, 2017] ✅ FAKING SPACE - S1:E1 - LRO Image Analysis [Part 1 of 4] FLAT EARTH [Paul On The Plane]

 This series is not intended to provide evidence for Flat Earth.

-Here are links to the free tools we use in this series:
+Here are links to the free tools we use in our series:

 Photoscape: http://download.cnet.com/PhotoScape/3000-2192_4-10703122.html